 This post is continued from the previous post, Trip to Aizu, Nikko and Hakone in 2014 winter – Part 5, Ashinomaki Onsen to Aizu Wakamatsu.

-I had about 3 hours in Aizu Wakamatsu.
-I visited Tsuruga-jo castle and Nanukamachi station.
+I had about 2.5 hours in Aizu Wakamatsu.
+I made Tsuruga-jo castle and Nanukamachi station in this short staying in Aizu Wakamatsu.

 In Aizu Wakamatsu, there are two loop sightseeing bus routes that are “Haikara-san” and “Akabee”.
 You can access most of visitor spots in this city by these loop bus routes.
 They sell unlimited ride ticket for these loop bus services at 500 yen.
 Since single fare is 200 yen, it is quite easy to pay off.
 This bus pass cannot be purchased in the bus.
 You have to purchase it at the ticket window or authorized dealers in the city.